Road closures for street parties

 Bristol City Council uses the Town Police Clauses Act 1847 for about 150 events a year.
 They make a clear distinction from public events and their simple application form is downloadable from their website.

-It requires only 6 weeks notice and they do not charge residents as each application takes less than an hour of officer time.
+They require only 8 weeks notice and they do not charge residents as each application takes less than an hour of officer time.
 They provide notices about road closures on the internet.
-They only recommend Public Liability Insurance and cover the indemnity issue by using a strongly worded indemnity clause in the application form.
+They only recommend Public Liability Insurance and cover the indemnity issue by using a strongly worded indemnity / conditions clause in the application form.

 Important note: This guidance note is to help councils to consider their procedures, but it is not intended to constitute a complete list of organisational arrangements, responsibilities or liabilities for the planning of a street party or event.
 Seek professional advice if councils or organisers are in any doubt as we do not accept responsibility for any event it is not directly involved in organising.